Skip to main content

 Who uses it

-The Sponsor Declaration is utilized by sponsors and certain household members to document their financial support obligations for an intending immigrant.
+The Sponsor Declaration is utilized by sponsors and certain household members to outline their financial support responsibilities for a prospective immigrant.

 When it is used